-MA Application StepsTo be considered for admission to the master’s program in Digital Rhetoric & Professional Writing, or Critical Studies in Literacy & Pedagogy, you will need to provide the following documents:
+MA Application StepsTo be considered for admission to the master’s program in Critical Studies in Literacy and Pedagogy (CSLP) or in Digital Rhetoric and Professional Writing (DRPW), you will need to provide the following documents:

 NOTE: At the “Academic and Personal Statement” prompt of the online application form, please write “program-specific statement uploaded to GAMS.”
 Your Statement of Purpose is part of the PDF specified in #4 below.
 Do not cut and paste the required Statement to the online application.

-Three letters of recommendation from professionals in a position to evaluate your potential for graduate study.
+- Three letters of recommendation from professionals in a position to evaluate your potential for graduate study.
 Ideally, these letters should come from faculty members (or instructors) who can address your qualifications for academic course work at the graduate level and also your skills as a writer, teacher and scholar.
 (If you have taken rhetoric, composition or professional writing courses, it is most helpful to have letters from your instructors in those courses.)

 NOTE: When you create your profile in GAMS portal, you will provide contact information for each of your recommenders so that GAMS can send a link for them to upload their letters directly into your GAMS profile.
 All recommendation letters are due by the same date as your materials.

 - A single PDF compiling the following items in the order listed below.
 Save this PDF with your last name and upload it to GAMS in any materials category.

-- A curriculum vitae (CV)
+- A resume or curriculum vitae (CV).

-For the MA in Digital Rhetoric & Professional Writing, the other sample could demonstrate your abilities as a professional/technical writer, as an editor, as a page designer, or as a developer of digital information (e.g., multimedia products, web sites).
+For the MA in Digital Rhetoric and Professional Writing, the other sample could demonstrate your abilities as a professional/technical writer, as an editor, as a document designer, or as a developer of digital information (e.g., multimedia products, web sites).
 If you wish to direct us to an online sample, please embed the URL in the PDF compilation.

-For information and questions about the Digital Rhetoric & Professional Writing MA Program, contact Prof. Stuart Blythe, Advisor for MA in DRPW, firstname.lastname@example.org.
+QUESTIONS?
+For information and questions about the Critical Studies in Literacy and Pedagogy MA program, contact Professor Trixie Smith, Advisor for MA in CSLP (firstname.lastname@example.org).

-For information and questions about the Critical Studies in Literacy and Pedagogy MA program, contact Prof. Trixie Smith, Advisor for MA in CSLP, email@example.com.
+For information and questions about the Digital Rhetoric and Professional Writing MA Program, contact Professor Ben Lauren, Advisor for MA in DRPW (email@example.com).